06 March 2014

-Faroe Petroleum, the independent oil and gas company focussing principally on exploration, appraisal and production opportunities in the Atlantic margin, the North Sea and Norway provides an update on the status of the Njord production facility (Faroe 7.5%).
+Faroe Petroleum, the independent oil and gas company focusing principally on exploration, appraisal and production opportunities in Norway, the Atlantic margin and the North Sea, is pleased to announce an oil and gas discovery on the Pil exploration well in the Norwegian Sea (Faroe 25%).

 For further information please contact: